L'Herne

-L'Herne is a French independent publishing house, known worldwide for its collection Cahiers de L'Herne.
+L'Herne is a French independent publishing house known for its collection Cahiers de L'Herne.

 History

-The adventure of L'Herne, this independent publishing house located in the immediate vicinity of the Institut de France and directed by Laurence Tacou, starts in 1963 with Dominique de Roux.
+L'Herne is an independent publishing house located near the Institut de France and directed by Laurence Tacou.
+It was founded in 1963 with Dominique de Roux.

-The first issues are devoted to the great names in literature, philosophy and poetry: Jorge Luis Borges, Witold Gombrowicz, Louis Massignon, Céline, Thomas Mann, Fyodor Dostoyevsky, Friedrich Hölderlin, Henry Corbin and Emmanuel Levinas.
-From 2000, the focus is on philosophers, critics and contemporary novelists such as Sigmund Freud, Albert Camus, Pablo Picasso, Paul Ricoeur, Claude Lévi-Strauss, Carlos Fuentes, Noam Chomsky, Colette, Vargas Llosa, Patrick Modiano, Simone de Beauvoir, Joseph Conrad, Joseph Roth, Michel Houellebecq.
+The first journals were devoted to well-known names in literature, philosophy and poetry, such as Jorge Luis Borges, Witold Gombrowicz, Louis Massignon, Louis-Ferdinand Céline, Thomas Mann, Fyodor Dostoyevsky, Friedrich Hölderlin, Henry Corbin and Emmanuel Levinas.
+Beginning in 2000, L'Herne shifted its focus to philosophers, critics, and contemporary novelists such as Sigmund Freud, Albert Camus, Pablo Picasso, Paul Ricoeur, Claude Lévi-Strauss, Carlos Fuentes, Noam Chomsky, Colette, Vargas Llosa, Patrick Modiano, Simone de Beauvoir, Joseph Conrad, Joseph Roth, Michel Houellebecq.

-These large critical monographs have profoundly influenced the relationship between criticism and literature.
-Assembling unpublished documents, recollections, testimonies, iconography, and interpretations, the Cahiers are an invitation to discover great authors by a free approach without theoretical crutches, without partisanship.
-Indeed, the only guiding logic of an issue is to explode preconceptions and go to the heart of the work.
-More than four thousand collaborators, writers, academics and translators from all over the world have so far participated, off the beaten track, in creating a one-of-a-kind institution.
+These journals assemble unpublished documents, recollections, and testimonies.
+L'Herne has worked with more than four thousand collaborators, writers, academics, and translators from around the world.

 Carnets de L'Herne

-Les Carnets de L'Herne open, since 2002, a small eclectic door to great contemporary and classical texts, often unknown and rare.
-They consist of valuable texts, short and radicals, unpublished or missing, written by major thinkers and writers.
-From Chomsky to St Augustine through Beauvoir or Françoise Sagan, they open a direct access to the thoughts as well as to the fictions of these authors who have formed the thought and the contemporary and classical literature.
-They are more than 120 composing the range of this rich and graceful collection.
+Les Carnets de L'Herne opened in 2002.
+It publishes contemporary and classical texts, often unknown and rare such as unpublished or missing work.
+This collection features the works of more than 120 writers, including Chomsky, St Augustine, Beauvoir and Françoise Sagan.

 Essais

-The collection Essais opens its pages to texts of great modern and contemporary thinkers keeping the focus on the editorial line that made his reputation.
-This collection offers comments and reflections of thinkers of our time as much on current issues as fundamental quests of humanity.
+The collection Essais is an editorial journal.
+It offers comments and reflections of writers and how they relate to current issues.

 Cave Canem

-Cave Canem provides a forum for dissidents and protesters of all countries who raise, sometimes risking their lives, against the tyranny of states, markets and misconceptions.
-The first issue, in the writings of the famous chess champion Garry Kasparov, denounced the abuses of the Russian regime led by Vladimir Putin.
-This number was followed by Noam Chomsky’s book on the Occupy movement and Justice for Palestine! an impassioned plea of the Russell Tribunal on Palestine.
+Cave Canem provides a forum for dissidents and protesters around the world.
+The first issue featured the writings of the chess champion Garry Kasparov, who denounced the abuses of the Russian regime led by Vladimir Putin.
+This was followed by Noam Chomsky’s book on the Occupy movement and Justice for Palestine! by the Russell Tribunal on Palestine.